 EvAM-Tools

-The figure below provides an overview of the major workflows with the web app:
+The figure below provides an overview of the major workflows with the web app (that figure does not include HyperTraPS nor BML, but the workflow is similar for those methods):

 The web app encompasses, thus, different major functionalities and workflows, mainly:

-Inference of CPMs from user data uploaded from a file.
+Inference of EvAMs from user data uploaded from a file.

-Exploration of the inferences that different CPM methods yield from manually constructed synthetic data.
+Exploration of the inferences that different EvAM methods yield from manually constructed synthetic data.

-Construction of CPM models (DAGs with their rates/probabilities and MHN models) and simulation of synthetic data from them.
+Construction of EvAM models (DAGs with their rates/probabilities and MHN models) and simulation of synthetic data from them.

 3.1.
-Examination of the consequences of different CPM models and their parameters on the simulated data.
+Examination of the consequences of different EvAM models and their parameters on the simulated data.

 3.2.
 Analysis of data simulated under one model with methods that have different models (e.g., data simulated from CBN analyzed with OT and OncoBN).